 Auto-fetched .

-Fluxer appears to have several advantages over Stoat, particularly in popularity, licensing and features.
+Both Fluxer and Stoat have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Python, Rust.
 However, they differ in their additional technology choices: Fluxer uses JavaScript, CSS, Typescript, JSX, Golang, Ruby.